notepad-plus-plus/npp-usermanual/content/docs/searching.md

             * If you want to match a literal number after the contents of the ℕth capture group, use one of the forms that has braces, brackets, or quotes, like `\g{ℕ}` or `\k'ℕ'` or `\k<ℕ>`: For example, `\g{2}3` matches the contents of the second capture group, followed by a literal 3, whereas `\g23` would match the contents of the twenty-third capture group.

-            * For clarity, it is highly recomended to always use the braces or brackets form for multi-digit ℕ
+            * For clarity, it is highly recommended to always use the braces or brackets form for multi-digit ℕ

         * For negative ℕ, groups are counted backwards relative to the last group, so that `\g{-1}` is the last matched group, and `\g{-2}` is the next-to-last matched group.